 When we think of the future, it’s hard not to speculate, anticipate, and become outrageously excited, knowing full well what lies ahead of us.
 Even after we’ve visited each continent, there will be so much left to see: the Northern Lights from Norway, a Baltic cruise, the Black Sea, more river cruises, the USA and Canada, and countries throughout the world we’ll have yet to see.”

 And now, while here during this ongoing lockdown in Mumbai, India, certainly not as scenic and culturally interesting as Fiji, and yet, there still are moments we find ourselves stopping to treasure a small thing; a bird alighting on our window sill and singing a song; the fireworks on the eve of a Hindu holiday celebration; the kindness of a staff member; and often, the caring and thoughtful messages from our readers from all over the world.

-|Cows are always curious and we laughed when this grazing cow picked up her head to check us out.|
+|Cows are always curious, and we laughed when this grazing cow picked up her head to check us out.|

-So, perhaps, this time is all about “living small,” knowing that tonight after eating dinner on our laps, we’ll watch three more episodes of The Walking Dead (we’re now wrapping up season five).
-Last night, we laughed out loud saying how grateful we are to be stuck in this room and not fighting zombies, due to that type of pandemic.
+So, perhaps, this time is all about “living small,” knowing that tonight, after eating dinner on our laps, we’ll watch three more episodes of The Walking Dead (we’re now wrapping up season five).
+Last night, we laughed out loud, saying how grateful we are to be stuck in this room and not fighting zombies due to that type of pandemic.

 |It was raining when we stopped to take photos of these fish ponds.|

-A cup of coffee or tea, a meal prepared exactly as expected, a hearty chuckle from a podcast, or the glint in our eyes when we look at one another, knowing full well, someday, this small existence will change and once again we’ll have the opportunity to “live large.”
+A cup of coffee or tea, a meal prepared exactly as expected, a hearty chuckle from a podcast, or the glint in our eyes when we look at one another, knowing full well, someday, this small existence will change and once again we’ll have the opportunity to “live largely.”

-Stay healthy, dear readers, as we all look forward to the future, while we continue to strive to “live in the moment.”
+Stay healthy, dear readers, as we all look forward to the future while we continue to strive to “live in the moment.”

 Photo from one year ago today, October 28, 2019: